Vyral/base-template/_posts/2018-09-21-blowing-the-whistle-on-guaranteed-offer-programs.md

 **These companies make it seem like the normal selling process is majorly inconvenient, but this isn’t true.** In fact, if you work with an experienced agent you’ll almost certainly earn a higher level of success through a traditional selling experience than by working with one of these guaranteed offer companies.&nbsp;

-To illustrate this, I recently ran an analysis on the results you might achieve from selling to one of the most popular guaranteed offer companies (Opendoor.com) versus what you could expect from a normal listing experience.&nbsp;
+To illustrate this, I recently ran an analysis on the results you might achieve from selling to one of the most popular guaranteed offer companies Opendoor versus what you could expect from a normal listing experience.&nbsp;

 {% include pullquote.html %}